I24-MOTION/VT_tools/README.md

 - Supporting libraries enumerated in `requirements.txt`.
 - *Note: if you are only importing VT-tools for use in other code and do not need the Python notebook it comes with, the Jupyter library is not required.

 We recommend starting with a clean Python environment (i.e., through Conda or venv) with the correct Python version.
+For example: `conda create -n vt-tools python=3.10`.
 The supporting libraries can then be installed by activating/entering your Python environment and running the following command from the VT-tools directory `pip install -r requirements.txt`.